Apply for the AAUW Student Advisory Council

 - Demonstrate strong communication, interpersonal, planning, and writing skills

-- Be eager to network and exchange ideas on the monthly conference calls, via e-mail and Facebook, and in person at NCCWSL
+- Be eager to network and exchange ideas on the monthly conference calls, via e-mail, on Facebook, and in person at the SAC leadership retreat and NCCWSL

 When Can I Apply?

 The 2015–16 application period will officially open August 3, but interested students can start preparing to apply for the next cycle today!
 Get some insight on our application process below, and fill out our form to be the first to know when applications are available.

 Start Preparing to Apply for the 2015–16 SAC